Pre-analysis protocol for an observational study on the effects of adolescent sports participation on health in early adulthood: Analysis plan

-Namely, we can divide the any activity group into two non-overlapping subgroups, one containing those subjects who reported any sports participation (the ``any sports'' group) and those who only participated in non-sport activities (the ``no sports'' group).
-Comparing both the any sports and non-sports groups to the no activity group provides a more nuanced view into the benefits or harms conferred specifically by sports, relative to not participating in any activity.
-We can further subdivide the ``any sports'' group into ever-finer subgroups based on the types of sports.
-Figure~\ref{fig:trt} illustrates the hierarchical organization of the different exposure definitions we consider.
-We largely follow \citet{Meehan2016_division}'s definitions of collision and contact sports.
-Briefly, \citet{Meehan2016_division} define collision sports as those in which body-to-body contact is legal and purposeful.
-In contrast, they define contact sports as those in which body-to-body contact does occur, but purposeful body-to-body contact is not legal.
-Finally, they define sports in which body-to-body contact is very rare as non-contact sports.
-Although \citet{Meehan2016_division} does not include a classification for diving, we classify diving as a collision sport.
+In forming the exposure groups in Figure~\ref{fig:trt}, we largely followed \citet{Meehan2016_division}'s definitions of collision and contact sports.
+Briefly, collision sports are those in which body-to-body contact is legal and purposeful.
+In contrast, contact sports as those in which body-to-body contact occurs, but purposeful body-to-body contact is not legal.
+Finally, non-contact sports are those in which body-to-body contact is very rare.
+Table~\ref{tab:sports_counts} lists all the collision, contact, and non-contact sports represented in our dataset, along with the total participants for each sport.
+Because several NSYR subjects reported playing multiple sports, the sum of the counts in Table~\ref{tab:sports_counts} exceeds the total number of subjects in our study.
+Although \citet{Meehan2016_division} does not consider diving, we classified diving as a collision sport.
 This is because divers routinely make impact with the water at high-speeds and because they are at risk of collision with the diving platform, which is the leading cause of head and neck injury among adolescent divers \citep{Day2008_diving}.
-Table~\ref{tab:sports_counts} lists all the collision, contact, and non-contact sports represented in our dataset, along with the total participants for each sport.
-Note that in the survey data, the sums of youths for each sport may exceed the total number of youths in ``any sports'' because some youths play multiple sports.